IuliiaKonovalova/school_app/README.md

 ### Strategy

 Developed for a real early childhood school, the app is designed to be easy to use and intuitive.
-The main goal of the app is to help the school to manage the students, teachers, classes, subjects, etc. This is achieved by the use of a simple and intuitive interface.
-As a final goal, the app is aimed at increasing the efficiency of the school management.
+The main goal of the app is to help the school to manage the students, teachers, classes, subjects, etc. This has been achieved by the use of a simple and intuitive interface.
+As a final goal, the app is aimed at increasing the efficiency of school management.

 ### Target Audience

 The app was developed for all members of the early childhood school.
   * Bosses: to control the flow of the school, to manage the students, teachers, classes, subjects, sales, etc.;
-  * Parents: to control their children attendance, to manage their children's payments, to manage their children's schedules, etc.;
+  * Parents: to control their children attendance, to manage their children's payments, manage their children's schedules, etc.;
-  * Teachers: to control their classes, to manage their classes' schedules, to access students' personal information on time, to manage their classes' attendance, etc.;
+  * Teachers: to control their classes, to manage their classes' schedules, access students' personal information on time, manage their classes' attendance, etc.;
-  * Sales Managers: to control sales, to manage the sales, to manage the payments, to manage the schedules, to access students' personal information on time, to manage the attendance, etc.;
+  * Sales Managers: to control sales, manage the sales, manage the payments, manage the schedules, access students' personal information on time, manage the attendance, etc.;
-  * Receptionists: to control the schedule of the school, to manage the schedule, to access students' personal information on time, to manage the attendance, etc.;
+  * Receptionists: to control the schedule of the school, manage the schedule, access students' personal information on time, manage the attendance, etc.;

 ### User Stories